Wilson13/vision-backend-app/README.md

 ## More

-No CI/CD was set up, depends on manual deployment for now.
+- No CI/CD was set up, depends on manual deployment for now.
+- AWS credential profile used: ats-developer